February 14, 2023

 AWS Athena uses standard SQL, so you don’t have to learn a new query language or write custom code to analyze your data.
 This makes it easy to get started with and use.

-Aws Athena: Everything You Need To Know 10
+AWS Athena: Everything You Need to Know 10

 Pay-per-use